ale-rota/ComposeAnimation/README.md

-A simplified version of the New Store Wall animation.
+A simplified version of the New Store Wall animation, entirely realized with Jetpack Compose

 It's provided in two versions: one uses `Layout`, the other uses `SubcomposeLayout`.